Bihta: IT Park

 The Bihar government has acquired 25 acres of land for an IT park.
-In October 2018, Bihar’s government approved Rs 38 crore for the acquisition of 33 acres of land for IT Park at Bihta as part of a Mega Industrial Park.
+In October 2018, Bihar's government approved Rs 38 crore for the acquisition of 33 acres of land for IT Park at Bihta as part of a Mega Industrial Park.
 IT giants, including Infosys, have shown interest for a plot near Bihta.
 Tata Consultancy Services (TCS) has already been assigned with the responsibility of developing a main data centre which will provide IT links to all government departments.
 The IT centre was formally launched in March 2013 on the premises of Beltron Bhawan.
 A regional centre of the National Institute of Electronics & Information Technology (NIELIT) will also be developed at Bihta.
 The land for the IT park has already been selected and bidding processes for selection of a consultancy company for promotion of the IT park has almost been completed.
 NEECH Technology of Kolkata is engaged in collecting data for social and caste censuses in Bihar, and HP Education Services is engaged in providing IT skill development courses.

 Economy

 A $35 million production facility for Cobra Beer, a premium beer brand promoted by Lord Karan Bilimoria, was set up at Bihta in 2010.
 Not the closed sugar mill is going to be revived.
-Hero Cycles Ltd, part of the O.P.
-Munjal Group, started production at Amhara village near IIT Patna in Bihta from June 2014 to cater to different markets.